fuzikt/starpy/README.md

   --val    Value used for comparison.
 Used together with --op parameter.
   --rh     Range Hi (upper bound).
 If defined --op and -val disabled.
   --rl     Range Lo (lower bound).
 If defined --op and -val disabled.
+  --prctl  Percentile of values selected (e.g. 25, 50, 75).
+Used together with --lb parameter.
 ```

 Example 1: Select lines from input.star where source micrograph does not equals to mic123456789.mrc